 International Schools and Universities – 280,000 + yen Salary

 International schools and private universities will tend to pay higher salaries, but they are also looking for more experience teachers, often with a masters degree in a teaching discipline.
 These jobs are more likely given to English teachers already in Japan.

 Do English Teachers Make Good Money?

 One of the benefits of teaching English in Japan is that income taxes and health care expenses are very low.
 You can expect to pay about 12,000 per month in income taxes on a 250,000 yen per month salary and about 10,000 yen per month for health care.
 Health care coverage in Japan includes dental so that is a fantastic deal.
-Here what you can expect for the cost of living in Japan.

 If you are fortunate enough to have housing included in your contract, you can save a large chunk of your income and still experience the great lifestyle that Japan has to offer.